sroscoe2/CSCE156-Lab04/readme.md

 parts from to build their products.
 Suppliers have a company name and an amount due, and so need to be paid, but they are not employees.
-However, the payroll department would like to have a common interface across all objects in their system that are, in some way, payable.
+However, the payroll department would like to have a common interface across all entities/objects in their system that are, in some way, payable.

-1. Create an interface (In Eclipse: right click the package then "new" then "Interface") called `Payable`.
+1. Create an `interface` (in Eclipse: right click the package then "new" then "Interface") called `Payable`.
 Identify a single method in this interface that returns the (net) amount payable